neu-se/CS4530-CS5500-Spring-2021/tutorials/weekx-promises-with-react.md

 We can configure axios to use a default base configuration for all requests.
 This helps to reduce code duplicity and organize the code better.
 In order to do this in our application, we need to follow the below steps:

+1. Navigate to the src/apis directory and open the file "youtube.ts".
+2. Notice the default export for axios.create().
-1. axios.create({}) function creates an axios object with the desired base configuration.
+    - This function creates an axios object with the desired base configuration.
-2. Let us add an axios default called youtube as below:
+3. Add your API key on line 4 as below:
+    - `const API_KEY = 'Your API Key goes here';`
+4. Replace the export default statement with the code below:
     - ```JS
-      const youtube = axios.create({
+      export default axios.create({
          baseURL: 'https://www.googleapis.com/youtube/v3',
          params: {
             part: 'snippet',
             maxResults: 10,
-            key: 'Your API key goes here' // Your API key goes here }
+            key: API_KEY
+         }
       });
    - Now we have an axios client with default parameters configured.
 Let us use this in our code.
-   - *Note:* This should be at the top of the file after the import statements.
+5. Navigate to the src directory and open the file "App.tsx".
+   - Notice the import statement for youtube on line 8.
+   - The default configured client is already imported.
+Let us use this instead of axios.
-3. Replace the call to `axios.get('https://www.googleapis.com/youtube/v3/search')`:
+6. Replace the call to `axios.get('https://www.googleapis.com/youtube/v3/search')`:
     - From:
       ```JS
          axios.get('https://www.googleapis.com/youtube/v3/search', {